News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Discussion

-The work also has some limitations: Firstly, this work avoids exploring further consequences of social sciences, economics, or energy policy findings.
-The focus is kept on testing the main hypotheses and producing results that can be explored further.
-Secondly, the work is carried out on national aggregated electric demand, which is a parameter with a relatively stable pattern.
-Therefore day-ahead forecast errors are low, and it is more difficult to identify the effect of the additional data tested.
+The work also has some limitations.
+Firstly, the BBC website was the only text source, and although it features around one million news items, it would still be worth adding news from other sources.
+Secondly, the work was carried out on national aggregated electric demand with a relatively stable pattern.
+Therefore, day-ahead forecast errors are low, and it is difficult to identify the effect of the additional textual features.
+Thirdly, the paper contains the basic NLP methods for extracting textual features.
+More advanced algorithms should be considered.